How Do I Help My Breastfed Baby with Diarrhea and Constipation?

 Be mindful of your own diet while breastfeeding

-Occasionally babies will react to something in their mother’s breastmilk, and this may sometimes cause diarrhea or constipation.6 Certain foods in mom’s diet can also affect the stool color, but this is normal!
+Occasionally babies will react to something in breastmilk, and this may sometimes cause diarrhea or constipation.6 Certain foods in the breastfeeding parent’s diet can also affect the stool color, but this is normal!

-If you’re concerned that your baby may be reacting to something in your diet, reach out to the Happy Baby Experts.
+If you’re concerned that your baby may be reacting to something in your diet, reach out to the Happy Baby Experts, who are fellow moms, infant feeding specialists, and registered dietitian nutritionists.
 Chat Now!

 Inform baby’s healthcare provider

 Always call your baby's healthcare provider if you are concerned about their stool changes.

 If diarrhea occurs and your baby is under 3 months old, or there is also blood, mucus, pus or continuous vomiting; or if the diarrhea will not go away, contact your child’s pediatrician right away.

 If your child is experiencing persistent constipation for 2 weeks or constipation is accompanied by fever, vomiting, blood in stool, swollen abdomen or weight loss, contact your little one’s pediatrician.

 If constipation does not improve, a small amount of 100% prune, apple, or pear juice may be added to breastmilk in a bottle as long as your baby is older than 1 month.9 The sugars in fruit juices can draw water into the intestines to help baby pass the stool.